rosensilva/ballerina-samples/web-socket-sample/README.md

 $ $ ballerina build chatserver/
 ```

-2. Once the petstore.balx is created, you can run that with the following command.
+2. Once the chatserver.balx is created, you can run that with the following command.

 ```
 $ ballerina run chatserver.balx